dfsp-spirit/haze/README.md

 | 20 / 8.493218                  | 1                   | 294                              |
 | 25 / 10.616523                 | 1                   | 460                              |

+**Tbl.1**: *Mapping between true Gaussian smoothing and nearest neighbor smoothing in FreeSurfer full resolution (fsaverage) meshes.
+FWHM, full width at half maximum; gstd, Gaussian standard deviations; k, neighborhood size on the mesh (edge distance).*

 The table above was obtained by running `mris_surf2surf`, FreeSurfer v6.
-These values are specific to the mesh resolution and are only valid for this specific use case in computation neuroimaging.
+Once more: these values are specific to the mesh resolution and are only valid for this specific use case in computational neuroimaging.

 ## Performance benchmarks